whos-gabi/digital-gradebook/README.md

 #### Install and Run:

+1. Make sure you have NodeJS installed on your system
 1. Clone the repository
-2.  `cd` into that folder
+1. `cd` into that folder
-3. Run `npm install` (Installs all dependencies listed in package.json)
+1. Run `npm install` (Installs all dependencies listed in package.json)
-4. After its finished, run `npm start`
+1. After its finished, run `npm start`
-5. After getting the message `Listening on port: 8080`, visit [localhost:8080](localhost:8080), you should get a JSON object in response
+1. After getting the message `Listening on port: 8080`, visit [localhost:8080](localhost:8080), you should get a JSON object in response
-6. Edit and save changes to file, the server automatically restarts
+1. Edit and save changes to file, the server automatically restarts

 #### Dependencies: